jrfnl/debug-bar-localization/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=995SSNDTCVBJG
 Tags: debugbar, debug-bar, Debug Bar, Localization, Language, Translation, text domain, textdomain Requires at least: 4.0
-Tested up to: 4.4
+Tested up to: 4.5
-Stable tag: 1.0
+Stable tag: 1.1
-Depends: Debug Bar
 License: GPLv2

 Debug Bar Localization adds a new panel to the Debug Bar which displays information on the locale for your install and the language files loaded.